nicktfranklin/IndependentClusters/README.md

 * An information theoretic analysis detailing under what conditions it is useful to cluster can be found in `NormativeAnalysis.ipynb`

+* A demonstration of a problem where the explorations costs grow with each new context can be found in `Rooms Problem.ipynb`

 ___